Deconstruction: Literary criticism

 Derrida's method consisted of demonstrating all the forms and varieties of the originary complexity of semiotics, and their multiple consequences in many fields.
-His way of achieving this was by conducting readings of philosophical and literary texts, with the goal to understand what in those texts runs counter to their apparent systematicity (structural unity) or intended sense (authorial genesis).
+His way of achieving this was by conducting readings of philosophical and literary texts, with the goal of understanding what in those texts runs counter to their apparent systematicity (structural unity) or intended sense (authorial genesis).
 By demonstrating the aporias and ellipses of thought, Derrida hoped to show the infinitely subtle ways that this originary complexity, which by definition cannot ever be completely known, works its structuring and destructuring effects.

 Deconstruction denotes the pursuing of the meaning of a text to the point of exposing the supposed contradictions and internal oppositions upon which it is founded—supposedly showing that those foundations are irreducibly complex, unstable, or impossible.
 It is an approach that may be deployed in philosophy, in literary analysis, and even in the analysis of scientific writings.
 Deconstruction generally tries to demonstrate that any text is not a discrete whole but contains several irreconcilable and contradictory meanings; that any text therefore has more than one interpretation; that the text itself links these interpretations inextricably; that the incompatibility of these interpretations is irreducible; and thus that an interpretative reading cannot go beyond a certain point.
 Derrida refers to this point as an "aporia" in the text; thus, deconstructive reading is termed "aporetic".
 He insists that meaning is made possible by the relations of a word to other words within the network of structures that language is.

 Derrida initially resisted granting to his approach the overarching name deconstruction, on the grounds that it was a precise technical term that could not be used to characterize his work generally.
 Nevertheless, he eventually accepted that the term had come into common use to refer to his textual approach, and Derrida himself increasingly began to use the term in this more general way.

 Derrida's deconstruction strategy is also used by postmodernists to locate meaning in a text rather than discover meaning due to the position that it has multiple readings.
 There is a focus on the deconstruction that denotes the tearing apart of a text to find arbitrary hierarchies and presuppositions for the purpose of tracing contradictions that shadow a text's coherence.
 Here, the meaning of a text does not reside with the author or the author's intentions because it is dependent on the interaction between reader and text.
 Even the process of translation is also seen as transformative since it "modifies the original even as it modifies the translating language".